top of page

 It embodies a state of extreme eagerness or greed, where one consumes or seeks to consume in large quantities.
 This term is often associated with a voracious appetite, an unquenchable thirst for knowledge, or an insatiable craving for new adventures.
 Voracity suggests a strong and relentless drive that compels individuals to consume or pursue their desires with great intensity and enthusiasm.
 Whether it is a voracity for delicious cuisine, voracity for learning, or voracity for life's pleasures, the word conveys an overwhelming passion that propels individuals to indulge themselves fully in their pursuits.

-Example sentences of voracity
+Example sentences containing voracity

 1. His voracity for knowledge was insatiable.